From 5 Aspects to Know About DPF Regeneration and DPF Regeneration Scanner Recommended

 The active DPF regeneration process typically takes 20-30 minutes, during which time the engine must be run at a specific temperature and RPM.
 The engine control unit will monitor the process and may adjust fuel injection and other parameters as necessary to ensure a successful regeneration.

-Temperatures in the exhaust system can reach up to 600°C (1100°F) during regeneration, so it is important to monitor engine temperatures and avoid parking the vehicle near flammable materials.
+Exhaust system temperatures during regeneration can reach very high levels, potentially up to around 600°C (1100°F). during regeneration, so it is important to monitor engine temperatures and avoid parking the vehicle near flammable materials during or immediately after regeneration.
 It is also important to note that if the DPF is severely clogged, or if there is a problem with the engine or DPF system, the regeneration process may not be successful and further diagnostics may be required.

 Best obd2 scanner DPF regeneration